truj1ll0/mkdocs-help-center/docs/classy-live/import-attendees.md

 !!! example "Want to participate?"

     This beta program for importing attendees is no longer accepting new participants.
-Stay tuned for updates about the open beta release coming soon.
+Stay tuned for updates about this feature.

 ## Prepare import template